-- College cap, 'mortar-board' pattern.

-Black velvet cap, bonnet-shaped and soft, with a hard round brim and a narrow cord of gold at the junction of the crown and the brim.
+Ducherors, Masters, and Doctors - Conege cap, mortal-board pattern. (undress) Doctors and Masters of Surgery - Black velvet cap, bonnet-shaped and soft, with a (full dress) hard round brim and a narrow cord of gold at the junction of the crown and the brim.